Roni-N/Roni_Nakash-Portfolio/index.md

 >In this portfolio, I will share with you some of my expertise in: <br>
 >**Data Science & Machine Learning techniques, Natural Language Processing (NLP) & Text classification, Statistics and more.** <br>

->**I hope you will find this information useful, and I would appreciate hearing your thoughts! <br>
+>I hope you will find this information useful, and I would appreciate hearing your thoughts! <br>

->**Please don't hesitate to contact me if you have any questions.** <br>
+>Please don't hesitate to contact me if you have any questions. <br>
 >**Thanks and enjoy reading. :)**

 ------------------------------------------------------------
-# Classification Project: Insurance claim prediction
+## Classification Project: Insurance claim prediction
 ------------------------------------------------------------
 **Project purpose:** The purpose of this project is to conduct a supervised learning classification task based on structured data.  <br>

 **Project objective:** The objective of this project is to develop a claim prediction model from different data sets using data science and machine learning methods (both theoretical and practical).

-A claim prediction model could be a valuable and powerful tool.  <br>
+**Motivation:** A claim prediction model could be a valuable and powerful tool.  <br>
 With this tool, insurance companies can minimize risks, provide customized pricing and premiums, streamline operational processes, drive down costs, and increase profit margins.

-The project follows the CRISP-DM methodology, which includes the following steps:
+**The project follows the CRISP-DM methodology, which includes the following steps:**
+**pic link**

 As part of my work, I will apply data science and machine learning techniques, such as:
 1. Integrated Data sets.